jamesflorentino/laro/README.md

 let world = new laro.World()

 /*
-  We register pre-defined components in our game world to be instantiated and used later by generated entities.
+  We register pre-defined component classes in our game world to be instantiated and used later by generated entities.
  */
 world.addComponents([
   ['stats', StatsComponent],